Pregnancy

 What to use instead?

-We believe that mineral sunscreen with a zinc oxide based UV filter is the best choice for sensitive skin.
+We believe that mineral sunscreen with a zinc oxide-based UV filter is the best choice for sensitive skin.
 Why?
 Because these filters do not penetrate the skin.
-Instead they leave a protective layer on top of it.
+Instead, they leave a protective layer on top of it.
 Think of it as a mirror which reflects UVA and UVB radiation.
-And zinc oxide is not harmful for the ocean either, which makes it a double win!
+And zinc oxide the least harmful filter for the ocean as well, which makes it a double win!

 Read more about UV filters and how they work here.